-The best way to ensure your diesel stays bug free is to remove the place diesel bugs like to be – the water.
+The best way to ensure your diesel stays free from diesel bug is to remove the place diesel bugs like to be – the water.
 Water is present in all fuel and by removing water from your diesel you remove their home and breeding ground.
-Without water they have nowhere to live.
+Without water diesel bug has nowhere to live.

 Depending on how bad the infestation is it may be that a simple shot of broad spectrum biocide will do the job, initially; however, as diesel bug is becoming more problematic due to low sulphur and more water finding its way into fuel, you might want to consider a system for removing the water from fuel permanently.
 If you think you have a serious infestation of diesel bug then you need to drain and clean your tank and fuel systems before refuelling.
 Once again as water is present in all fuel and a biocide cannot remove water you should seriously consider implementing a system to remove the water from your fuel as part of an overall maintenance strategy.

 Thank you!
 Your submission has been received!